Tap above to jump to different sections of this tour

 Through small rural hamlets and villages, today’s ride brings you to Enkhuizen.
 Pass by windmill De Krijgsman (The Warrior), the highest windmill in the province of North-Holland and one of a handful of old Dutch windmills still in use to produce flour commercially.
 The area is also known for its many greenhouses, where vegetables are grown.

-The day starts with approximately four hours of sailing to Lelystad, capital of the province of Flevoland that was entirely reclaimed from the sea.
-In its harbour, you’ll disembark for your last half day of cycling.
+After these options visits, you’ll disembark for your last half-day of cycling.
 You’ll ride through the Oostvaardersplassen—a nature reserve on new land left to find its own balance like nature did in old times on old land.
 Sections of the ride wind through forested areas, while others give you panoramic views of expansive reed beds and marshes.
 This is a birdwatchers’ paradise.

 The ship picks you up in the small harbor of Oostvaardersdiep for the return voyage to Amsterdam.
 Celebrate this marvelous week around the Ijsselmeer while having a farewell dinner aboard the ship.

 After breakfast: End of the tour and disembarkation by 9:30am.

 Surface and terrain

 The terrain is flat and the cycle paths are mostly concrete or paved roads.
 Some days will include riding on hard-packed trails.
 If a guest does not wish to cycle, he/she can skip the bike tour and relax on board while cruising to the next harbor.

 Full boat details coming soon